IvanHeriver/mm/README.md

 ![help_img_4](/public/help/help_4.png)

-You can customize the difficulty of the game in the configuration panel with:
+You can customize the difficulty of the game in the configuration page with:
 * the number of different colors (from 3 to 8 colors, default is 6)
 * the number of spots in a problem (from 3 to 8 spots, default is 4)